victorlefevre/UHYPER_Lefevre_Lopez-Pamies/README.txt

 !
 ACI     = PROPS(6)  !
 VOLUME FRACTION OF INTERPHASE
 !
 ACO     = PROPS(7)  !
 VOLUME FRACTION OF OCCLUDED RUBBER
 !
 !
-These 7 material properties are subjected to restrictions listed ! above.
+These 7 material properties are subjected to the same restrictions ! listed above.
 !
 !**********************************************************************
 !
 Additional information: